unrealwork/atsd-use-cases/how-to/github/watch-notification.md

 While the default email notifications delivered by GitHub provide a convenient way to stay on track, the flexibility of being able to track new subscribers can be better accomplished using programmatic integration leveraging GitHub webhook functionality.

-Webhook functionality is constantly evolving to include new options , explore the GitHub development team's latest pursuits on the [Platform Roadmap](https://developer.github.com/early-access/platform-roadmap/) for an insight into coming features.
+GitHub webhook functionality is prominently featured on the [Platform Roadmap](https://developer.github.com/early-access/platform-roadmap/), explore the GitHub team's latest developments and gain an insight into coming features.

 ## Launch ATSD Sandbox